 - Consider how to make a schedule that will work best for you.
 Some students like starting fresh in the morning; others prefer to go later into the day.
 Some like the efficiency of having classes back to back, and others prefer some time in between to get work done.
 Not every class has a choice about times, but it’s good to think about how scheduling can help you set yourself up for success.

 Click on this link to access the Department of English’s web page.
-Here you can view information on all the majors that fall within the department, as well as information about scholarships, student organizations, classes, and contact information for your adviser.
+Here you can view information on all the majors (under the dropdown menu Undergraduates) that fall within the department, as well as information about scholarships, student organizations, classes, and contact information for your adviser.

 - To view video testimonials from alumni, scroll down to the Why English section on the department’s home page.